Girl talking to mother while he is working at home

 You can resolve debts by offering a lump sum to the creditor.
 If they agree, you pay it and the creditor forgives the remaining unpaid balance.

-Of course, few people in financial trouble have a lump sum to offer creditors.
+Of course, if you’re in financial trouble, you might not have a lump sum to offer creditors.
 There are two ways over this obstacle.
 You could ask your creditor to agree to a series of payments.
 Or you could save money until you have enough to make offers.

 You may have to choose to stop paying your creditors so that you can free up money for your monthly deposit.
-Missing payments can have a negative impact on your credit.
+Missing payments is likely to have a negative impact on your credit profile.

 The debt resolution process is private and doesn’t create a public record.